Definitions for determining tuition fee status

 are 'ordinarily resident' in the UK.
 People whose main home is in the UK are considered to be 'ordinarily resident' even if they have been temporarily absent for a (possibly lengthy) period of time.

 have been 'ordinarily resident' in the UK, Channel Islands or Isle of Man for three preceding years, but not wholly or mainly for the purposes of receiving full-time education.

-- refugees and people who have been granted 'Humanitarian Protection' as a result of an application for asylum.
-The spouse, civil partner and children of this group are also exceptions to the main definition.
+- Refugees granted Indefinite Leave to Remain, people who have been granted 'Humanitarian Protection' as a result of an application for asylum.
+The spouse, civil partner, and sometimes the children of this group may also be eligible.

 - European Economic Area (EEA) and Swiss national 'migrant workers', their spouses, civil partner and children and other relevant family members.
 This means EEA and Swiss nationals who are staying in the UK in order to work or seek work.

 - EU nationals who previously lived in the EEA and came to live in the UK for three or more years before the first day of the first year that the programme starts.